Simplicity Review - is this the KiwiSaver scheme for you?

 |

-Simplicity operates as a non-profit enterprise, meaning it returns excess fees back to its investors (i.e. you)Just to be clear, Simplicity is profit-orientated when it comes to investments, but the entity itself that operates the funds is a not-for-profit.
-This means that the 0.31% annual management fee on your invested funds may exceed what's required to operate the fund, and as such Simplicity pledges to return the excess to every investor.
-This is very different to standard KiwiSaver funds which are run as a for-profit enterprise.
+Simplicity operates as a non-profit enterpriseJust to be clear, Simplicity is profit-orientated when it comes to investments, but the entity itself that operates the funds is a not-for-profit.
+The 0.25% annual management fee covers only the cost of running the fund.
+As Simplicity grows the company pledges to return the benefits of scale back to members.

 |